 Use lists in your emails

-A list is a great way to give quick information to the reader without overwhelm.
+A list is a great way to give quick information to the reader without overwhelming.
 Perhaps you have written a list post recently – here you can give them a quick view of the first 4 items and tell them you like 6 the best.
 This can encourage them to click on your website and read your post.

 Add sections to your email newsletter